 You will use the current laboratory manual for each practical class.
-You will need to access Blackboard on a weekly basis to prepare for theory and practical classes.
+You will need to access the student learning system on a weekly basis to prepare for theory and practical classes.
 You will also need to read sections of the recommended textbook and may be referred to other resources available in the Library, such as videos and the subject learning guide.

 Recommended text book: Tortora, Funke & Case.
 (2015) Microbiology: An Introduction, latest edition, Pearson/ Benjamin Cummings